The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Multi-chotomy Theorem and Completeness

 \subsection{Duality conjecture}

 We conjecture the following trichotomy result for the \sc{Guided Local Hamiltonian} problem.
-We are inclined to mention that the table below is not a one-to-one correspondence type argument, but rather lies with similar arguments from Ref.~\cite{CKFH+23}.
+We are inclined to mention that the table below is not a one-to-one correspondence type argument, but rather lies with similar arguments from Ref.~\cite{cade2023improved}.

 \begin{conjecture} Let $\mathcal{M}$ be a fixed set of $2$-local interactions.
 There exists a duality between the complexity classification of the local Hamiltonian family generated by \sc{$\mathcal{M}$-Hamiltonian} problem and the \sc{Guided $\mathcal{M}$-Hamiltonian} problem.
-Specifically,
+The following table summarises the conjectured duality.

 \end{conjecture}